COMMUNITY ART FACILITATORS TRAINING PROGRAMME

 Requirements for the completion of a module:

 2. Facilitation of learned skills with a group of at least 7 children from a vulnerable community (of the trainee’s choice) for a minimum of 24 hours.
+Or participants can fulfill an internship at a BAP-approved site of 24 hours (8 weeks of 3 hours each)

 3. Monitoring and evaluation of community work as taught in training module/s

-Training Descriptions
+Training Module Descriptions 2025

-Entry Module:
+Entry module

-Early Beginnings (24hr Module)
+Early Beginnings

-Building Resillience in my CAF practice
+Building sustainability in my CAF practice

 This module aims to assist adults in becoming socially and emotionally competent and self-aware.
 Participants learn to grow their emotional capability and assess their strengths and weaknesses while learning to generate positive emotions in order to motivate learning both within themselves as well as the children they work with.
 When participants have a combined competency in all eight social and emotional areas (self-awareness, self-management, social awareness, relationship skills, goal-directed behaviour, responsible decision making and optimistic thinking) they are equipped with the skills to create safe classroom environments that encourage optimum social and emotional development in the children they serve.